farmachine/spyglass/replit.md

 - **Dynamic Main Object Name system that contextualizes the entire interface**
 - **Customizable object naming (e.g., "Invoice", "Contract", "Report") with real-time UI updates**
 - **Contextual field labels and navigation that adapt to user's domain**
+- **Welcome flow for new projects with guided setup process**
+- **Tab restrictions until initial data schema is defined**
+- **Always-visible "Add Field" and "Create Collection" buttons for easy data entry**
+- **Streamlined UI with dedicated action buttons in each section**
 - Full CRUD operations for all entities with proper error handling
 - Responsive UI with modern design and accessibility features